UtrechtUniversity/MATLAB-on-HPC/README.md

 ## Step 5: Submit job

 Now start an SSH session to the cluster with MobaXterm.
+For backgrounds of using HPC and submitting jobs see [Introduction to HPC](./HPC_Intro.md).

 Create a job submission file:
 ```